samelhousseini/km-openai/README.md

 Here are the results:

-1. The One-Pass Agent searched Redis (or Cognitive Search) for the full question, and got all the top ranking results about Sherlock Holmes.
+1. The One-Pass Agent searched Cognitive Search for the full question, and got all the top ranking results about Sherlock Holmes.
 The final answer is `"I'm sorry, I could not find any information about the Volcano Hotel in the provided context."`

 1. The Conversational-Chat-ReAct Agent gave a mixed bag of results.
-Because it has not been explicitly instructed in the prompt how many iterations it can do, sometimes it did one search in Redis (or Cognitive Search), and sometimes two searches.
+Because it has not been explicitly instructed in the prompt how many iterations it can do, sometimes it did one search in Cognitive Search, and sometimes two searches.
 The first search is almost always about Sherlock Holmes, with the search string `"Sherlock Holmes country"`.
 If it did go for a second search iteration, then it looks for `"Volcano hotel country"`.
 The final answer is either `"Sherlock Holmes is a fictional character from the United Kingdom.
 However, I do not have information about the location of the Volcano hotel."` or, when it does 2 searches, then it gets `"The Volcano Hotel is located in Las Vegas, United States.
 Sherlock Holmes lived in London, England .
 Therefore, Sherlock Holmes did not live in the same country as the Volcano Hotel."`.

 1. The Zero-Shot-ReAct Agent really shines here because it is explicitly told that it can do multiple searches in the context of answering a single query.
-It first searches Redis (or Cognitive Search) for `"Sherlock Holmes country"`, and then searches again for `"Volcano hotel location"`, and gives the right answer every time: `"Sherlock Holmes lived in London, England, while the Volcano Hotel is located in Las Vegas, United States.
+It first searches Cognitive Search for `"Sherlock Holmes country"`, and then searches again for `"Volcano hotel location"`, and gives the right answer every time: `"Sherlock Holmes lived in London, England, while the Volcano Hotel is located in Las Vegas, United States.
 They are not in the same country."`.

 <br />